Home

 Son Fermer Elijah Sowers (1889-1959) was born on March 24, 1889 in Fairmount, Vermillion County, IL, a twin with his brother Turner.
 He moved to Oklahoma with his family at the age of about 10.
 Fermer was married to Nelle Ann Whitted (Dec.
 4, 1893-1970).
 Together, they were the parents of Harriett Jane Sowers.
 The pair settled in Guthrie and spent their entire lives together in the community.
 He was employed in young manhood as an electrician with Public Service Company in Guthrie.
 During World War I, he enlisted the U.S. Army on Sept.
 5, 1917 and was assigned to the 164th Depot Brigade.
 He received his honorable discharge on May 23, 1919.
 Fermer and his twin brother both worked as power plant laborers in 1920.
 In 1930, now age 42, he dwelled with his parents and worked as a lineman for the Oklahoma Gas and Electric Company.
 He continued this occupation and employer for a total of 37 years until retirement in 1954.
 The family's address in 1942, when Fermer was required to register for the World War II military draft, was 1717 East Perkins.
 He held memberships in the Masons and the Oklahoma Consistory as well as the First Christian Church.
 Sadly, at the age of 69, Fermer suffered a heart attack and was admitted to Benedictine Heights Hospital.
 Two weeks later, he passed away on March 3, 1959.
 The Guthrie Daily Leader printed an obituary.
 His remains are in eternal repose in Guthrie's Summit View Cemetery.
 The widowed Nelle arranged for a standard issue military marker to be placed at the grave.
 She lived on for 11 more years.
 She surrendered to the angel of death on Sept.
 19, 1970.

 • Granddaughter Harriett Jane Sowers ( ? - ? ) was born on (?).
 She was joined in wedlock with (?)
-Bungrock and relocated to Victorville, CA. Their only known child was Timmy Paul Bungrock.
+Bungrock and by 1959 relocated to Victorville, CA. Their only known child was Timmy Paul Bungrock.

 Daughter Margaret Sowers (1892-1987) was born on Aug.
 16, 1892.
 Unmarried in early 1930, she earned income as a sales woman in a ladies gift shop in Guthrie.
 On Oct.
 27, 1930, she entered into marriage with World War I veteran Fred Donald Crook (Feb.
 24, 1893-1967), originally from Nebraska, and the son of Sterling Price and Jessie (Stickler) Crook of 316 North Wentz Boulevard of Guthrie.
 They exchanged their marital vows in the First Presbyterian Church of Tulsa, led by Rev. Nichols.
 The news was reported in the Guthrie Daily Leader, which said that Margaret "for a number of years has been employed in the Larson store.
 Mr. Crook .... is associated with his father in the Crook Optical Co."
 Fred was a veteran of World War I, having held the rank of regimental sergeant major in the 215th Engineers.
 One known son of the couple was Robert Donald "Donnie" Crook, born in Missouri.
 The pair owned a jewelry store in Guthrie in 1950, with both actively working in the business.
 The 1950 federal census of Guthrie shows the family together including Fred's divorced, 46-year-old sister Vida Merzetti.
 They also operated "Fred's Cafe" at 119 South Division in the mid-1950s.
 When he added a new dining room to the cafe, the Guthrie Register-News said it was "one more sign of progress around Guthrie ... and we would like to take our hat's off to him.
 You might like to drop around and take a look at it yourself.
 It is really something!"
 Sadly, Fred died on Feb.
 19, 1967.
 Margaret outlived him by two decades.
 She passed into the realm of eternity at age 95 on Sept.
 4, 1987.
 Burial was in Summit View Cemetery, Guthrie.

 • Grandson Robert Donald "Donnie" Crook (1934-2004) was born on Aug.
 3, 1934 in Missouri.
 He joined the U.S. Army in 1955.
+His residence over the years was in Guthrie, OK.
 The heavenly host carried him away on July 24, 2004.
 He sleeps for the ages with his parents at Summit View Cemetery.

 ~ Son William Henry Burgoyne ~